paritytech/roadmap/.github/ISSUE_TEMPLATE/roadmap-item.md

 # The Vision

 \<Describe here what this milestone is about and what the bigger picture is.
+Give a bit of background information where this comes from.
 Describe why this milestone is relevant and what goals it accomplishes.>